hashicorp/consul/website/source/docs/agent/config-entries/service-resolver.html.md

     returned.

-  - `OnlyPassing` `(bool: false)` - Specifies the behavior of the resolver's health check filtering.
-If this is set to false, the results will include instances with checks in the passing as well as the warning states.
-If this is set to true, only instances with checks in the passing state will be returned.
+  - `OnlyPassing` `(bool: false)` - Specifies the behavior of the resolver's health check interpretation.
+If this is set to false, instances with checks in the passing as well as the warning states will be considered healthy.
+If this is set to true, only instances with checks in the passing state will be considered healthy.

 - `Redirect` `(ServiceResolverRedirect: <optional>)` - When configured, all attempts to resolve the service this resolver defines will be substituted for